-Homework:
+Assignments:

-There are reading, chapter and follow-up assignments through Modified MasteringBiology, available only through links in Canvas.
-You may test out of the follow-up assignment if you receive 95% or better for each section of the chapter assignment.
-It is your responsibility to ensure whether or not a follow-up assignment has opened.
-There are also various skills exercises.
-MasteringBiology assignments range in point value from approximately 5 to 8 points; collectively they are worth 400 points.
-All due dates and times are listed in the course calendar in Canvas, on the Modified MasteringBiology website, and in the individual lecture units on the course homepage in Canvas.
-There will also be a genetics assignment and biology assessment later in the semester.
+There are laboratory assignments through McGraw-Hill Connect, available only through links in Canvas.
+Assignments range in point value from approximately 1 to 8 points; collectively they are worth one third of your final grade.
+All due dates and times are listed in the course calendar in Canvas or on the Connect website.
 Late assignments of any type will receive a grade of zero.